 Intel Reacquires €14bn Stake in Leixlip Chip Fab as Ireland Cements AI Manufacturing Role

-Semiconductor giant Intel has announced plans to reacquire the 49% stake in its Fab 34 joint venture in Leixlip, County Kildare, for $14.2 billion from Apollo Global Management — a move that signals renewed financial confidence and reinforces Ireland's critical role in producing advanced chips for artificial intelligence workloads.
+Semiconductor giant Intel has announced plans to reacquire the 49% stake in its Fab 34 joint venture in Leixlip, County Kildare, for $14.2 billion from Apollo Global Management — a move that signals renewed financial confidence, reinforces Ireland's critical role in producing advanced chips for artificial intelligence workloads, and marks a decisive end to what analysts had described as Intel's "survival mode."

 Background

 Intel's Fab 34 in Leixlip is one of the most advanced semiconductor manufacturing facilities in Europe, producing chips using Intel's latest process technology.
-The facility employs thousands of highly skilled workers and is a cornerstone of Ireland's technology sector.
-In 2024, Intel sold a 49% stake to Apollo Global Management as part of a broader effort to raise funds and restructure its business.
+The facility employs approximately 1,600 people directly and is a cornerstone of Ireland's technology sector.
+In 2024, Intel sold a 49% stake to Apollo Global Management as part of a broader effort to raise funds and restructure its business during a period of significant financial pressure.
+The buyback, announced in April 2026, marks a significant reversal of that arrangement and underscores Intel's commitment to its Irish operations and to the cutting-edge manufacturing processes carried out at Leixlip.

 Key Developments